Escherbach/Seq-Roadmap/README.md

 - The device itself should be affordable (<$30,000) and compact, ideally portable.
 - Supply chains should not be overly complex.

+In contrast, while sequencing technologies are based on a wide array of approaches with different advantages and disadvantages, none of them currently comes close to matching PCR on all of these characteristics.
+- Sensitivity is achievable with sufficient sequencing depth but incompatible with the other requirements of cost and time to answer.
+- Workflows involve complex sequential steps in sample and library preparation and typically require hours of work by trained experts.
+Automated and integrated solutions are only available at high costs for specialized laboratories.
+- Optimized workflows utilizing real-time sequencing can achieve a time to answer of 6 hours (driven primarily by sample and library preparation).
+Cost reduction is achieved by multiplexing which typically results in time to answer of >24 hours, often more.
+- Cost per sample can be reduced below $10 only by sequencing many samples in parallel.
+Consumables for a single sequencing run typically cost more than $100, with the Oxford Nanopore's Flongle being the cheapest alternative on the market at $50.
+- Devices range in fixed cost requirements, with some as cheap as $1000 (ONT MinIon) but many above $100,000
+- Workflows require a complex set of reagents and kits.

-For these reasons, we assume that multiplexing, i.e. analyzing multiple samples simultaneously, will not be practical in the point-of-care context, as this step introduces both a significant delay in time to answer and may be hard to fully automate given the requirements for low cost and minimal operator time.
+Given these requirements, we assume that multiplexing, i.e. analyzing multiple samples simultaneously, will not be practical in the point-of-care context, as this step introduces both a significant delay in time to answer and may be hard to fully automate given the requirements for low cost and minimal operator time.

-## Matching the ease of use of qPCR
+In the rest of this report, what requirements a sequencing device has to meet in order to match all of the above criteria.
+In particular, we ask:
+- How does clinical sensitivity translate into sequencing device specifications?
+- How could the sample and library preparation workflows be automated to meet the cost and time to answer requirements?
+- Which sequencing platforms are the best candidates for meeting these criteria?
+- What does this imply for research, development and policy priorities?

+## From sample to answer

 ## Matching the sensitivity of qPCR